 Which iPads are compatible with iPadOS?

-While many thought iPadOS would be limited to Apple’s ‘Pro’ tablets, it’ll be available for quite a few devices when it launches this year.
+While many thought iPadOS would be limited to Apple's 'Pro' tablets, it's compatible with quite a few devices.
 If you have an older iPad it might be a good reason to upgrade.
 Read: Which iPad should I buy.
+Or you could check out the latest iPad deals - we've seen some great discounts on 2018's iPad, for example.

 - iPad Air 2